 What Is Network Topology Mapping?

 A network topology map contains network diagrams, flowcharts, device inventories, the network’s weak and strong points, and a wealth of additional information about the devices in the network.
-The mapping system scans the network bandwidth and latency, interprets the information gathered, and creates alerts where necessary.
+The IT system mapping scans the network bandwidth and latency, interprets the information gathered, and creates alerts where necessary.

 Network topology is the anatomy, arrangement, or layout of telecommunication devices.
 These devices are represented as nodes, and the topology highlights the relationships between the nodes.
 Nodes are classed as hardware equipment on your network including both static and mobile devices, switches, and routers.